zhufamily/ODataApp1/README.md

 <li>AirportMetric table child table for Airport table.</li>
 </ol>
 <h2>.Net Core Project for Data Models and Data Context</h2>
 Next, we are going to set up a .NET core project for data models and data context.
 The reason we setup a separate project is that we can reuse that in the future, e.g., OData endpoint, or SQL related Azure Function, or web application frontend and etc.  If you are inside Visual Studio, there is a GUI tool, you can download here -- https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools, at the moment, it supportes Entity Framework Core 6-8.
 Otherwise, you can refer to command line tool https://learn.microsoft.com/en-us/ef/core/cli/ or simply setup POCO classes manually.
+Please refer to https://github.com/zhufamily/ODataApp1/tree/main/DataModel for more details.
 <h3>Primary Key</h3>
 For primary key field, just annotate with "[Key]" attribute.
 <code>